Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 5. Cultic Priesthood

 The Cultic Priesthood shall be organized into Orders.
-Each Order is an independent organization dedicated to the Religio Romana and which have entered into an agreement of Full Communion with this Corporation as ratified by the Board of Directors.
+Each Order is an independent organization dedicated to the Religio Romana and which have entered into an Agreement of Full Communion with this Corporation as ratified by the Board of Directors.

-Each Order shall be head by a Flamen selected from their amongst their ranks.
+Each Order shall be head by a Flamen selected from amongst their ranks.
 Each Order should have criteria to award the ranks of Sacerdos, Pontifex, and Flamen based upon services performed and education obtained.
 Each Order shall keep their own bylaws.

-All Members of the Order and of their local temples shall be recognized as Members of this Corporation.
+All ordained priests of each Order shall be recognized as Active Members of this Corporation as long as they stay in good standing with their Order and fulfill the qualifications for Membership of this Corporation.

 The Flamines shall gather themselves together from time to time as the Collegium Flaminum for the election of Board of Directors and other business as they see fit.